-Compounds with no STEL or Ceiling Values Available
+Compounds with no STEL or Ceiling Values Available:

 Some chemicals have established TWA values but no STEL or Ceiling values.
-In these cases, an estimate for STEL of 3 times the TWA value may be used, and for Ceiling an estimated value of 5 times the TWA may be used.
+In these cases, a rough estimate for STEL is 3 times the TWA value, and for Ceiling roughly 5 times the TWA.